Don't Wait for Motivation, Act for Momentum

 A tiny task is low commitment.
 I could stand up and then still do nothing.
 I could sit down again.
 I could stare at my cats.
 The freedom of choice I retain with standing pleases me.

-A tiny task is predictabile.
+A tiny task is predictable.
 I can envision the specific actions I’ll need to take to get it done.
 I can envision the outcome in my mind.
 There’s little risk of running into anything unexpected along the way.

 A tiny task lets me focus.
 It liberates me from having to think about all the things I could be doing.
 I can sweep all that away and just focus on doing the thing.